ElektraInitiative/libelektra/doc/news/_2016-12-17_website_release.md

 data store.
 All data concerning snippets and user accounts is stored in Elektras key database (of course with password being properly hashed).

-The service allows to paste configuration snippets in various (supported) formats and to tag, describe and name them.
+The service allows you to paste configuration snippets in various (supported) formats and to tag, describe and name them.
 This in return allows for easy search of snippets by keywords and to download them in other formats than the upload format as well.